-In Haiti, a symbiotic syncretism of Vodou gods with Catholic saints began to take place, possibly one way in which slaves, who were expected to be baptized in the Roman Catholic church, maintained their own religious traditions under the veneer of Catholicism.
+In Haiti, a symbiotic syncretism of Vodou Lwa with Catholic saints began to take place, possibly one way in which enslaved people, who were expected to be baptized in the Roman Catholic church, maintained their own religious traditions under the veneer of Catholicism.
 As Karen McCarthy Brown, scholar of Vodou in both Haiti and the U.S., points out, however, expanding the visual and ritual vocabulary of Vodou through Catholicism was also a natural evolution of African religious syncretism.
 Danballah of the Fon people, for example, has come to be served as St. Patrick, while Ogou is served as St. James and Ezili Danto as Our Lady of Mt.
 Carmel.
 In present day Haiti and North America, the ritual calendar of Vodou is closely associated with the yearly cycle of the Catholic saints’ feast days.

-Vodou practitioners are dispersed throughout the United States, with disproportionate numbers in New York, Florida, Massachusetts, and New Jersey.
+Vodou practitioners are dispersed throughout the United States, with larger numbers in New York, Florida, Massachusetts, and New Jersey.
 Though their exact number is difficult to determine, it has been estimated that there are over 450,000 practitioners in greater New York City alone.
-For many a Haitian oungan (priest) or manbo (priestess), it is a challenge to transplant and reconstruct the practices of Vodou in ways meaningful to life in the United States.
+For many a Haitian Oungan (priest) or Manbo (priestess), it is a challenge to transplant and reconstruct the practices of Vodou in ways meaningful to life in the United States.
 Quite often, this means that ritual ceremonies that might have taken place in semi-public sanctuaries in Haiti are conducted in crowded homes and basements in order to insure privacy.
 Some practitioners, however, meet in storefronts, or rent halls in which to perform their ceremonies.
-Around a specially selected tree in Riverside Park, a priestess might light a series of multicolored candles to invoke the various lwa.
+Around a specially selected tree in Riverside Park, a priestess might light a series of multicolored candles to invoke the various Lwa.
 Or Prospect Park in Brooklyn might become the Great Woods—the Gran Bwa—where rituals are performed.

-The priests and priestesses of the United States have assumed the responsibility of hosting ceremonies, teaching young initiates or “godchildren” new to the religion, and conducting individual and private consultations for those in search of healing and spiritual well-being.
-In the United States, Haitian Vodou is also assuming new forms as non-Haitians, many of them African Americans, begin to discover the lwa.
+The priests and priestesses of the United States have assumed the responsibility of hosting ceremonies, teaching initiates or “godchildren” new to the religion, and conducting individual and private consultations for those in search of healing and spiritual well-being.
+In the United States, Haitian Vodou is also assuming new forms as non-Haitians, many of them African Americans, begin to discover the Lwa.